John Hancock Insurance

 You can also request investment or segment allocation changes by phone.
 The owner, trustee, registered representative or third party authorized to make investment changes on your policy, may contact us at 800-732-5543, Monday – Friday before 4 p.m.
 ET, to make an investment or Indexed Account segment change.

 Please note that investment option changes are effective as of the date the trade is received, in good order, before 4 p.m.
 ET.
-It may take up to two business days to process the transaction.
+It may take up to three business days to process the transaction.
 Indexed Account segment changes need to be received by the 15th of each month before 4 p.m.
 ET.
 If an Indexed Account segment request is received after this date, the segment will occur for the next segment initiation date.

 How do I access forms?